fplab/ui-for-pl/src/language-usability.rst

   * Distinction with language usability
 ..

-Application Programming Interfaces (APIs) are a set of functions and procedures that enable an application to access services or data from another source.
+Application Programming Interfaces (APIs) are interfaces that mediate interactions between software components.
 Examples include software libraries and frameworks, OS system calls, and web protocols.
-APIs are a ubiquitous aspect of programming.
-Almost every program written will use an API :cite:`myers2016improving`.
+Nearly every program written will use an API :cite:`myers2016improving`.

-The goal of the API designer is to create an API that a broad range of programmers can use for their applications.
+The goal of the API designer is to create an API that a broad range of programmers can use in their applications.
 This goal mirrors the goals of programming language designers -- an API designer must a create a service that is "usable" to a broad and vaguely scoped audience.
-Like languages, creating APIs is a challenging design problem of making a complex service simple enough to be used by users who may be are unaware of the inner workings of the API.
+Like languages, APIs must be simple enough to be used by users who are unaware of the inner workings of the API.

-However, unlike language design, which may begin with a "bottom-up" approach, designing APIs is often a problem of taking an already large and complex system and simplifying it for a user.
+In many cases, both language and API design can be approached through a "bottom-up" manner -- designed with smaller components that can be combined to create complex behavior.
+However, in other cases, designing APIs involves involves putting a more usable layer atop a more complex existing API.
 This adds another layer of complexity in designing APIs.
 To illustrate this diffulty: